dmklee/nuro-arm/installation_guide.md

   <img src="https://github.com/dmklee/neu-ro-arm/blob/main/images/installation_guide/camera_full.jpg"/>
 </p>

 7. All done!
-You are now ready to calibrate the camera.
+Plug in the camera's USB cable into your computer when you are ready to use.

 #### Calibration
 In order to calibrate the camera, you must first complete the [software installation](#software) section.